kubeshop/tracetest/docs/docs/configuration/analytics.md

 ## Changing Analytics Settings from the UI

-In the Web UI, open settings, and select Analytics.
+In the Tracetest Web UI, open Settings and select Analytics:

 ![Analytics Settings](./img/analytics-settings.png)